haskell-compat/base-compat/README.markdown

 ## Using `Prelude.Compat`

-`Prelude.Compat` is best used in combination with the `NoImplicitPrelude` language extension.
-Here is an example:
+If you want to use `Prelude.Compat` (which provides all the AMP/Traversable/Foldable changes from `base-4.8.0.0`), it's best to hide `Prelude`, e.g.:

+    import Prelude ()
+    import Prelude.Compat

+    main :: IO ()
+    main = mapM_ print (Just 23)

+Alternatively, you can use the `NoImplicitPrelude` language extension:

     {-# LANGUAGE NoImplicitPrelude #-}
     import Prelude.Compat